 Nevertheless, setting up a DRP comes at a cost, although it could be considered an investment that pays for itself when you take into account that it helps avoid harmful consequences in the event of a cyberattack or an IT failure:

-The DRP relies on a third-party computer network and data backups to ensure satisfactory IT operations.
-Like the BCP, the advantages of the Disaster Recovery Plan can only be appreciated if good practices are complied with.
-This is a plan that should be thought through and regularly tested.
+A DRP relies on a third-party computer network and data backups to ensure satisfactory IT operations.
+Like a BCP, the advantages of a Disaster Recovery Plan can only be appreciated if good practices are complied with.
+Using Cyber Risk Quantification (CRQ) methods, you can better understand the risks your organisation faces in financial terms.
+This is a plan that should be thought through and regularly tested using quantitative methods.
 Its development takes time and a significant budget to be effective.